bridgecrew-perf6/plotly_deployment-97/README.md

 ![11](Images/11.png)

-Code to create the trace object in the "buildCharts()" function, containing the following:
+The code to create the trace object in the "buildCharts()" function contains the following:

 * "y" values are the otu_ids, in descending order
 * "x" values are the sample_values, in descending order